Display a map with a scatterplot overlaid onto it.

 latitude (str or None)

 The name of the column containing the latitude coordinates of the datapoints in the chart.
-This argument can only be supplied by keyword.

 If None, the latitude data will come from any column named 'lat', 'latitude', 'LAT', or 'LATITUDE'.